-1.1 Land existing under and pursuant to the constitution and laws of the State of California and with a primary business address at 333 S. Beaudry Avenue, Los Angeles, California 90017.
+- 1.1 The Los Angeles Unified School District ("District") is a public school district organized and existing under and pursuant to the constitution and laws of the State of California and with a primary business address at 333 S. Beaudry Avenue, Los Angeles, California 90017. - 1.2 [CONTRACTOR NAME] ("Contractor") provides [CONTRACTOR TO INSERT BRIEF DESCRIPTION] with a primary place of business at [ADDRESS].

-1.21.2 [

-("Contractor") provides

-[l

-with a primary place of business at

--